code42/code42cli/README.md

 However, `code42 profile show` will confirm that a password exists for your profile.
 If you do not set a password, you will be securely prompted to enter a password each time you run a command.

-To ignore SSL errors, do:
+For development purposes, you may need to ignore ssl errors.
+If you need to do this, do:
 ```bash
 code42 profile set --disable-ssl-errors
 ```